Visitor Analytics

 Pro Plus

 As you can see, the two apps have somewhat different philosophies in terms of how to set premium plan limitations.
-While Lucky Orange works on a monthly basis and records all activity for heatmaps and recordings, Visitor Analytics sets no time limitations, leaving users the decision on how to manage their data in time.
+While Lucky Orange works on a monthly basis and records all activity for heatmaps and recordings, TWIPLA sets no time limitations, leaving users the decision on how to manage their data in time.
 Users can keep data for however long they want, keep only what they need and free up space when they need it.